 When you search for a doctor, you need one who is board certified.
-When it comes to taking care of a vehicle, drivers tend to look for repair experts who are ASE certified who have gone through automotive technician certification.
-How does one become board certified, and what is ASE all about, what are ASE certification requirements?
+When it comes to taking care of a vehicle, drivers tend to look for repair experts who are ASE certified and have gone through automotive technician certification.
+You may be wondering, how does one become board certified?
+What is ASE all about, and what are ASE certification requirements?

 The team at Automotive Training Center is here to answer those very important questions.
 If you are enrolled in one of our programs at ATC, you will be working your way towards receiving ASE certification, an important distinction for and ASE technician and automotive technicians.

 Short for the National Institute for Automotive Service Excellence, ASE has been around since 1972.
 This non-profit organization has worked hard to ensure that drivers across the country are benefitting from the highest quality vehicle repair.
 This is done by testing and certifying automotive technicians.